jm-cc/pm2/nmad/README.md

      % ./pm2-build-packages ./madmpi.conf --prefix=$HOME/soft/x86_64

-Manual build (not recommended).
+**Manual build (not recommended, advanced users only)**.

+Module nmad requires other pm2 modules: tbx, Puk, PukABI (optionnal), pioman (optionnal).
+PadicoTM is the prefered launcher, and should be built *after* nmad.

 For each module:

     ./autogen.sh
     mkdir build ; cd build